thenetcircle/dino/docs/md/api.md

 ## `gn_unmute`

-If a mute is removed for a user, the `gn_ummute` event will be sent to the user.
+If a mute is removed for a user (using the REST API), the `gn_ummute` event will be sent to the user.

 Example event: